constantinpape/torch-em/torch_em/data/datasets/README.md

 ### Medical Imaging

-- AutoPET (`medical/autopet.py`): Segmentation of lesions in whole-body FDG-PET/CT.
+- AutoPET* (`medical/autopet.py`): Segmentation of lesions in whole-body FDG-PET/CT.
-- BTCV (`medical/btcv.py`): Segmentation of multiple organs in CT.
+- BTCV* (`medical/btcv.py`): Segmentation of multiple organs in CT.

 ### NOTE:
-- \* - These datasets cannot be used out of the box (mostly for missing automatic downloading).
+- \* - These datasets cannot be used out of the box (mostly because of missing automatic downloading).
 Please take a look at the scripts and the dataset object for details.

 ## How to create your own dataloader?